What is Zanaflex: Uses, Dosage, Side Effects, and Precautions

 Remember these precautionary measures when using Zanaflex:

 • Do not suddenly stop your intake of Zanaflex, as it may cause rebound hypertension and other withdrawal symptoms.
-Discuss with your doctor if you want to discontinue your Zanaflex medication.
+Discuss with your doctor if you want to discontinue your Zanaflex medication, as withdrawal from tizanidine may cause you harm.

 • For people with renal impairment (kidney failure) or hepatic impairment (liver failure) but who need high doses of Zanaflex, individual drug dosage must be increased instead of the frequency of drug intake.